Back to blog

 By default, NativeBase components are dark mode enabled.

-Note: It’s recommended to use _light and _dark props, if you want to use useColorModeValue hook, you can use it at top of the component.
+Note: It's recommended to use _light and _dark props.
+If you want to use the useColorModeValue hook, you can use it at the top of the component.

 Toggling color modes

-👉 You can use useColorMode hook for toggling.
+You can use the useColorMode hook for toggling.
 It provides a toggleColorMode function that can be used to switch between the two modes.

 const { toggleColorMode } = useColorMode();